pgpartman/pg_partman/doc/pg_partman.md

  * If you are trying to partition a large amount of data automatically, it is recommended to use the `partition_data_proc` procedure to commit data in smaller batches.
 This will greatly reduce issues caused by long running transactions and data contention.
  * For sub-partitioned sets, you must start partitioning data at the highest level and work your way down each level.
 This means you must first run this function before running create_sub_parent() to create the additional partitioning levels.
 Then continue running this function again on each new sub-parent once they're created.
 See the  pg_partman_howto.md document for a full example.
 IMPORTANT NOTE: Be VERY cautious with sub-partition sets and using this function since sub-partitioning can be a destructive operation.
 See create_sub_parent().
  * `p_parent_table` - the existing parent table.
 MUST be schema qualified, even if in public schema.
  * `p_batch_count` - optional argument, how many times to run the `batch_interval` in a single call of this function.
 Default value is 1.
-For native partitioning, this sets how many child tables will be processed in a single run.
+This sets how many child tables will be processed in a single run.
  * `p_batch_interval` - optional argument, sets the interval of data to be moved in each batch.
 Defaults to the configured partition interval if not given or if you give an interval larger than the partition interval.
 IMPORTANT NOTE: This cannot be set smaller than the partition interval if moving data out of the default table.
 Work is being done to allow this, but with some limitations.
 If you are moving data from a source table that is not the partition set's default table, you can set this interval smaller than the partitioning interval to help avoid moving large amounts of data in long running transactions.
  * `p_lock_wait` - optional argument, sets how long in seconds to wait for a row to be unlocked before timing out.
 Default is to wait forever.
  * `p_order` - optional argument, by default data is migrated out of the parent in ascending order (ASC).
 Allows you to change to descending order (DESC).
  * `p_analyze` - optional argument, by default whenever a new child table is created, an analyze is run on the parent table of the partition set to ensure constraint exclusion works.
 This analyze can be skipped by setting this to false and help increase the speed of moving large amounts of data.
 If this is set to false, it is highly recommended that a manual analyze of the partition set be done upon completion to ensure statistics are updated properly.
- * `p_source_table` - This option can be used when you need to move data into a natively partitioned set.
+ * `p_source_table` - This option can be used when you need to move data into a partitioned table.
 Pass a schema qualified tablename to this parameter and any data in that table will be MOVED to the partition set designated by p_parent_table, creating any child tables as needed.
  * `p_ignored_columns` - This option allows for filtering out specific columns when moving data from the default/source to the target child table(s).
 This is generally only required when using columns with a GENERATED ALWAYS value since directly inserting a value would fail when moving the data.
 Value is a text array of column names.
  * Returns the number of rows that were moved from the parent table to partitions.
 Returns zero when source table is empty and partitioning is complete.